Wolverines can be found in just about every profession. Here are some of the Michigan alumni with names you'll recognize.

 CHARLES WALGREEN, PHC'28, HMS'51, HLHD'92, is the founder of Walgreen's drugstores.

-ARI WEINZWEIG, '78, is the cofounder of Zingerman's and wrote "Zingerman's Guide to Good Eating."
+ARI WEINZWEIG, '78, is a cofounder of Zingerman's Deli and wrote "Zingerman's Guide to Good Eating."

 STEPHANIE IZARD, '98, is the chef/co-owner of Girl & the Goat and The Little Goat restaraunts in Chicago.
 She also won the fourth season of Top Chef.